Wind Power Project Offers a New Spin for Students

 But could it be equally true that creative expression — including creativity in science, technology, engineering, and math — is a way out of misbehavior for some students?

-Not familiar with teaching electronics, Jonathan quickly needed to assert his own creativity.
+Not familiar with teaching electronics, Jonathan quickly needed to draw on his own creativity.
 Inspired by a video of a hamster wheel that powered a nightlight, he adapted the concept and developed a student project for a small functioning wind turbine that students fabricate themselves from recycled bean tins.
 (Yes, there are the inevitable jokes about beans and wind.)

 The project meets STEM requirements and emphasizes recycling and alternative energy, while providing deep engagement for the often neglected kinesthetic leaner.